Sales, Trades, Exchanges

 Question: Can we move into our rental property, live there as our main home for two years, and sell it without having to pay capital gains tax?

 In addition, if you were entitled to take depreciation deductions because you used your home for business purposes or as rental property, you may not exclude the part of your gain equal to any depreciation allowed or allowable as a deduction for periods after May 6, 1997.
-If you can show by adequate records or other evidence that the depreciation deduction allowed (did deduct) was less than the amount allowable (could have deducted), you may limit the recognized gain attributable to depreciation to the amount of the depreciation allowed.
+If you can show by adequate records or other evidence that the depreciation deduction allowed (actually deducted) was less than the amount allowable (legally expected to be deducted), you may limit the recognized gain attributable to depreciation to the amount of the depreciation allowed.
 For tax years beginning in 2013 or later, a simplified method of computing the deduction for the business use of a home that sets depreciation to zero may apply.
 Please refer to Simplified Option for Home Office Deduction for details.

 Category: Sale or Trade of Business, Depreciation, Rentals